So if you haven’t noticed,.. I’ve been starting to get more comfy with real Milk Paint..

 Something with details I can play with,.. and I found this.

 Aaahhh… adorable right?
 Now time to get to work.
 I went to my cabinet and grabbed a few different packages of Old Fashioned Milk Paint.
-I began with mixing up some Tavern Green and Federal Blue,..
-I had Pitch back on standby as I had hoped to make a really deep dark teal color….
+Real milk paint comes in powder form that you add water to.
+Old Fashioned Milk Paint uses hydrated lime and creates paint colors using pure earth pigments.
+You could even make your own at home using an old world recipe of milk (not skim milk) brought to the point of curdling milk and powdered pigments.
+Milk paints that are modern paint mixes with water that is just room temperature.
+As you add the equal parts water you will notice a bit of froth.
+I would begin with mixing up some Tavern Green and Federal Blue,..
+I had Pitch Black on standby as I had hoped to make a really deep dark teal color….

 Yep.
 Chippy Happy Goodness!
 SCORE!
 I flipped it over and proceeded to finish the top.
 Then, once dry, I took steel wool and went over the entire piece.
 This is where the thick paint helped.
 I allowed “glops” and “chunks” so when I went over it with the steel wool, these pieces broke off leaving small chips and imperfections in the painted surface.